itmat/rum/README.md

 Frequently Asked Questions
 --------------------------

-### My job stopped without writing an error messages to the log files.
+### My job stopped prematurely without writing any error messages to the log files.
 What happened?

 rum_runner will attempt to write a FATAL message to the error logs if it encounters an error that it can't handle and needs to